 "We very excited and feel incredibly fortunate to have Ben join us," Winterbotham said.
 "To have somebody with Ben's playing experience as a player and experience as a coach, you're just lucky as a program to have someone like that."

 The Vols have two former world top-30 professional tennis players on staff.
 Associate head coach Chris Woodruff was ranked as high as No. 29 on tour and won two ATP-level titles, including the Canadian Open, a Masters 1000 event.

 Testerman joined a team with a few familiar faces.
 He worked some with local Vols Taylor Patrick and Brandon Fickey as they were growing up and also knew Hunter Reese, who is from Georgia.
 They were a similar age to Testerman's daughter, Mischa, who played two years at Kentucky.
 Her tennis development got him involved again in the game.

 "When Sam and Chris asked me, I felt honored and flattered," Testerman said.
 "I felt like it was a good time for me to do that in terms of time commitment.
 What I really want to do is support Sam and Chris in what they've been doing.
 I want to do the same with the guys, to build them up and encourage them."

-Woodruff, who has been friends with Testerman for years, said the choice for the new coach was obvious.
+Woodruff, who has been friends with Testerman for years, said the choice for the volunteer coach was obvious.

 "I know Ben was a world-class junior and a world-class professional, but more importantly to me, he's a world-class person and someone I trust deeply," Woodruff said.
 "He's been to some of our matches.
 He knows some of our players.
 It was the logical decision.
 He has the credentials."